I was frugal in college. Okay, I was downright cheap. I couldn’t help it; I believe it is written somewhere deep inside my DNA.

 In the meantime, I was living with him.
 Every day I would see his daily financial decisions.
 Anytime he bought a new video game or went out to eat, I couldn’t help but think, “He could have just given that money to me.”
 It literally started to drive me crazy.
 He was too good of a friend to let the money come between us, but it was also too much money to forgive the loan.
 I was being torn between my best friend and money, and I hated every minute of it.

 His owing me money was an annoying situation between us for a long time.
 He paid me some here and there when he had the chance, but a few years later he still owed me something less than half of the $2,000. (the computer where I was tracking the loan crashed, so neither of us knows exactly how much he owes me).
 Years later it was still putting a small strain on our relationship.
+Money issues are one of the most common reasons for losing a best friend, which is why you should always try to avoid situations that put you in a financial strain with your friends.

 I Love Getting Advice from Smart People